PrestonZ82/Machine-Learning-Portfolio/README.md

 ## Similarity and Ensemlbe
 A group of 5 us completed multiple machine learning objectives.

+## Used sklearn in python to try and read in a data set and do logistic regression, decision tree, and neural network.
+I had trouble completing some of it.
+You can view the notebook [here](notebook.pdf)
 The first person completed linear regression, knn regression, and decision tree regression.
 You can see their work [here](Similarity.pdf)
 The second person completed logisitc regression, knn regression, and decision tree regression for a classification data set.
 You can see their work [here](AVinluan_Program4Part2.pdf)
 The third person completed kmeans clustering, heirarchical clustering, and model based clustering.
 You can see their work [here](Clustering.pdf)